Linear Time Subsequence and Supersequence Regex Matching: Subsequence and Supersequence Matching in Linear Time

 \begin{proposition} Given an $\eword$NFA $A$, we can construct $\cond(A)$ in time $O(m)$. \end{proposition}

 \begin{proof} We can compute the SCCs of~$A$ in time $O(m)$.
 Now, we go over the transitions of~$A$ and add the corresponding transitions to~$\cond(A)$, again in time $O(m)$. \end{proof}

 Leaving aside the self-loops, the condensation of an $\eword$NFA has the convenient property of being a directed acyclic graph (DAG).
-However, constructing the condensation of an automaton changes in general the language that it accepts.
-However, we shall next see that this is not the case for the $\eword$NFA $A_{\supersequence}$, i.\,e., we have $\LL(A_{\supersequence}) = \LL(\cond(A_{\supersequence}))$.
+However, constructing the condensation of an automaton changes in general the language that it accepts (e.g., if $A$ can read some string $u$ by going from state $p$ to state $q$ and we have $\SCC_A[p] = \SCC_A[q]$, then $\cond(A)$ could read any permutation of $u$, which in general changes the accepted language).
+However, we shall next see that this is not the case for the $\eword$NFA $A_{\supersequence}$, i.e., we have $\LL(A_{\supersequence}) = \LL(\cond(A_{\supersequence}))$.

 \begin{lemma} Let $A$ be an $\eword$NFA and let $w \in \Sigma^*$.
 Then $\LL(A_{\supersequence}) = \LL(\cond(A_{\supersequence}))$. \end{lemma}